About This Site

 The mission of Think Global Health is to provide a compelling forum for examining where and why global health matters and to engage readers in debates and efforts that improve health worldwide.
 To realize this mission, Think Global Health is committed to featuring and publishing contributors in low- and middle-income countries, and covering issues in global health that have been neglected in the past.

 As of June 1, 2022, Think Global Health is offering an honorarium to the lead contributor from a low- and middle-income country.
 In its coverage, this website seeks to illuminate the ways in which global health is an investment in societies and economies, not just a form of humanitarian or emergency relief.
-If you have questions about the honoraria, please reach out to us at [email protected].
+If you have questions about the honoraria, please reach out to us at [email protected]

-Think Global Health is an initiative of the Council on Foreign Relations in collaboration with the Institute for Health Metrics and Evaluation IHME at the University of Washington.
+Think Global Health is an initiative of the Council on Foreign Relations in collaboration with the Institute for Health Metrics and Evaluation (IHME) at the University of Washington.
 Think Global Health was made possible by a generous grant from Bloomberg Philanthropies.

-All statements and views expressed on this website are solely those of the individual author(s) and are not necessarily shared by his/her/their institutions.
+All statements and views expressed on this website are solely those of the individual contributor(s) and are not necessarily shared by his/her/their institutions.
 The Council on Foreign Relations takes no institutional positions on policy issues and has no affiliation with the U.S. government.

 Who Can Write for Think Global Health?